 - if your current income increases or decreases and your assessment is based on an estimate of income

 Your child support payments may change if you, the other parent or your children move overseas.
 Read more about child support if parents or children live overseas.

 We may be able to adjust your child support assessment if you believe your child support assessment does not reflect your current situation.
 We can update your assessment under special circumstances.

 Changes to your children's circumstances while receiving child support

 You also need to tell us if your children's details change to make sure your details and assessment are accurate.
 You need to tell us if:

 - your child is turning 18 and is still at secondary school

-- you and the other parent decide to get back together
+- you and the other parent decide to reconcile

-- the amount of care you have of your child changes
+- there is a change in the the amount of care you have of your child

 - you have a child with another partner